 From the junction with Riverside you could simply stay on the Walk 1–23 route, going up the main road to the station.
 The directions below are for a slightly longer but quieter route.

 For the suggested route cross the A225 at the pedestrian lights and go into the churchyard of St Martin of Tours16.
 Follow the path past the left-hand side of the church and leave the churchyard in the top left-hand corner.
 Bear right across a small parking area and continue up a short alleyway (with vehicle barriers at both ends) to a residential street, Pollyhaugh.

 Turn right and follow this quiet street (which becomes St Martins Drive) for 700m, climbing steadily.
 At the far end turn right and go down Eynsford Rise to reach the station.
-Cross the footbridge for trains to London.
+Cross the footbridge to Platform 1 for trains to London.

 - The prominent chimney (originally attached to a boiler house) was built in 1881 during a major expansion of Horton Kirby Paper Mill, which operated from 1820 to 2003.
 The chimney has listed building status and was retained in the new housing development.

 - Canada Heights acquired its name in World WarⅠ when Canadian troops were stationed on this low hill.
 The Sidcup Motorcycle Club hold regular motocross events at this circuit, mainly on Sundays.

 - The Darent Valley Path follows the course of the river for 31 km, from Sevenoaks (near its source in the Greensand Hills) to the River Thames at Dartford.

 - Hundred Year Wood was planted in 1994 to commemorate the centenary of Horton Kirby & South Darenth Parish Council.

 - Franks Hall is a large Elizabethan country house, completed in 1591.
 The estate declined in the 19thC and it had multiple owners in the 20thC, most recently as a business headquarters.